Panda-Peter/visda2019-multisource/README.md

 # visda2019-multisource

+We release the source code of our submissions for Multi-Source Domain Adaptation task in VisDA-2019.
+Details can be referred in [Technical report](https://drive.google.com/open?id=1DvZ-QnSNoYnIkrv6jeVYzQ2S2bV4NDmy)

 All the pretrained models, synthetic data generated via [CycleGAN](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix) , and submission files can be downloaded from the [link](https://drive.google.com/open?id=1qayUpvuBWcTBwsHhbNSRKrw3BXArkrlF)

 ## Prerequisites